grafana/grafana/docs/sources/panels-visualizations/visualizations/stat/index.md

 ## Value options

-Use the following options to refine how your visualization displays its value/s:
+Use the following options to refine how your visualization displays its values:

 ### Show